grmkris/Closet---eth-global-Buenoes-Aires-2026/DEMO_SCRIPT.md

 **"But without cryptographic verification, they're just chatbots playing dress-up."**

-**"AI Stilist proves autonomous commerce can work when trust is programmable."**
+**"Closet proves autonomous commerce can work when trust is programmable."**

 ---